Knx427/Home-Lab/ssh-setup.md

-# SSH Setup and Security
+# SSH Setup and Security notifications

 ### Disable Password Authentication and use custom port